kazi-kame/Chaos-Tracker/README.md

 - Built-in position smoothing to deal with camera noise

 **Hardware Integration**
-- Works with DroidCam (phone as webcam) or regular USB cameras
+- Works with WebCam (phone as webcam) or regular USB cameras
 - Optimized for 60 FPS capture
 - Auto-detects camera index